lhkjacky/FFmpeg/INSTALL-Topaz.md

 8. Ensure that libmfx.lib is in `${DEPENDENCIES_DIR}/msdk-lib`.
 If it is not present, build the Intel Media SDK Dispatcher manually.

-9. If you wish to enable VEAI support you will need to find the veai.h, aiengine.lib, and veai.lib files provided with VEAI.
+9. If you wish to enable TVAI support you will need to find the tvai.h, aiengine.lib, and tvai.lib files provided with TVAI.
 Make a note of what folders these are in.

 10. Determine which features you will enable.
 We use all of the following:
   - `--enable-nvenc` CUDA encoders
   - `--enable-nvdec` CUDA decoders
   - `--enable-amf` AMD Advanced Meda Framework
   - `--enable-libmfx` Intel Media SDK
-  - `--enable-veai` Enable our VEAI filters
+  - `--enable-tvai` Enable our TVAI filters
   - `--enable-zlib` zlib, required for some encoders/decoders
   - `--disable-vulkan` Disables Vulkan support. *At the time of writing, this is required*

 11. In the root of this repository, run the configure command with your options.
 We use the following command to enable all our desired features:
 ```
 ./configure --toolchain=msvc --prefix=/path/to/install/to --enable-shared --enable-nvenc --enable-nvdec --disable-vulkan \
- --enable-amf --enable-libmfx --enable-zlib --enable-veai \
+ --enable-amf --enable-libmfx --enable-zlib --enable-tvai \
- --extra-cflags="-I${DEPENDENCIES_DIR}/nv_sdk -I${DEPENDENCIES_DIR}/include -I/mingw64/include -I/path/to/folder/with/veai.h" \
+ --extra-cflags="-I${DEPENDENCIES_DIR}/nv_sdk -I${DEPENDENCIES_DIR}/include -I/mingw64/include -I/path/to/folder/with/tvai.h" \
- --extra-ldflags="-libpath:${DEPENDENCIES_DIR}/nv_sdk -libpath:${DEPENDENCIES_DIR}/msdk-lib -libpath:${DEPENDENCIES_DIR}/zlib-binary -libpath:/path/to/folder/with/veai.lib" \
+ --extra-ldflags="-libpath:${DEPENDENCIES_DIR}/nv_sdk -libpath:${DEPENDENCIES_DIR}/msdk-lib -libpath:${DEPENDENCIES_DIR}/zlib-binary -libpath:/path/to/folder/with/tvai.lib" \
 ```

 If you wish to enable another feature, or disable a specific feature, make sure to add the corresponding option to the command